Aliases for FBXW11 Gene

 GeneCards Summary for FBXW11 Gene

 FBXW11 (F-Box And WD Repeat Domain Containing 11) is a Protein Coding gene.
-Among its related pathways are Downstream Signaling Events Of B Cell Receptor (BCR) and Downstream Signaling Events Of B Cell Receptor (BCR).
+Diseases associated with FBXW11 include holoprosencephaly.
+Among its related pathways are Immune System and Downstream signaling events of B Cell Receptor (BCR).
 GO annotations related to this gene include ubiquitin-protein transferase activity and protein dimerization activity.
 An important paralog of this gene is ZNF106.